print1

 proc print data=my_data(obs=5);

-Example 3: Print Specific Variables in Dataset
+Example 3: Selecting Specific Variables for Display

 /*print rows for team and points variables only*/